mzahiddev404/mzahiddev404/README.md

 Self-motivated and detail-oriented aspiring Full-Stack Developer with a strong foundation in web technologies including HTML, CSS, and JavaScript.

-Currently advancing my skills through focused self-study and structured programs like 100Devs and the AZNext Web Developer Cohort (July 2025), where I’m continuing to build on foundations and further proficiency in Node.js, React, and PostgreSQL.
+Currently advancing my skills through focused self-study and community-driven developer programs, where I work on real projects, collaborate in teams, and deliver client-ready code, and I’m continuing to build on foundations and further proficiency in Node.js, React, and PostgreSQL.
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

 I'm also pursuing a second Bachelor’s degree at Arizona State University (pre-health/tech related).
 Outside of tech, I have a deep curiosity for systems (whether mechanical or digital), and I enjoy exploring how things work, both in code and in the real world.